 From floors to walls and ceilings, vertical or horizontal, stripes make a striking statement–and I love them!

-I’m also planning on a series of monochrome stripes to create interest and zoning along the length of our hallway; the jury is still out on this one with my other half, but I will talk him round–or ambush him with the finished effect one day…
+I’m also contemplating a series of monochrome stripes to create interest and zoning along the length of our hallway; the jury is still out on this one with my other half, but I will talk him round–or ambush him with the finished effect one day…

 I tend to paint my stripes, using a long spirit level to mark them out, and low tack masking tape to keep them neat and tidy, but you can get a quicker and super neat result with wallpaper; remember, you can apply the paper horizontally as well as vertically, so you can get two effects with one roll.
 Striped carpets, stair runners and rugs are also a huge trend at the moment, and enable you to splash quick character over a plain area.